-I initially researched and designed the activity in 2013 as my final project for Rising Stars, a public engagement training course offered by the University of Cambridge.
+I initially researched and designed the tour in 2013 as my final project for Rising Stars, a public engagement training course offered by the University of Cambridge.
 It went from project to reality as part of three annual festivals that bring the University’s research closer to the public: the Festival of Ideas (2013), the Alumni Festival (2014) and Open Cambridge (2017).
 I guided the tours in all these occasions.
-The 2017 tours were organised in collaboration with the India Unboxed initiative, launched to mark the UK-India Year of Culture 2017.
+The 2017 tours were organised in collaboration with the India Unboxed initiative, which marked the UK-India Year of Culture 2017.

 As an offshoot of my research for the project, in 2015 I wrote a piece on the unique history of Indian student admissions at Downing College, my college in Cambridge.
 In 2017 the college archivist, Jenny Ulph, curated a temporary exhibition based on the article at Downing’s Maitland Robinson Library.

 For my writing for a general audience, please see my Publications.